krnb/noobsecblog/source/_posts/privesc-windows.md

 ---
-title: Windows Post Exploitation
+title: Windows Privilege Escalation
 date: 2020-06-26 18:05:42
 tags: [oscp, cheatsheet, windows, privilege escalation]
 ---

-# Total Windows Post Exploitation
+# Windows Privilege Escalation Cheatsheet

 So you got a shell, what *now*?
 This post will help you with local enumeration as well as escalate your privileges further.